tbnobed/bookstudio/replit.md

 - June 22, 2025: Fixed foreign key constraint error in booking creation - templateId now properly set to null when no template is selected (was causing constraint violations when set to 0)
 - June 22, 2025: COMPLETELY FIXED mobile booking foreign key constraints - resolved both templateId and pcrRoomId constraint violations by updating all mobile form components (SimpleMobileForm, BookingModal, DirectMobileForm, MobileBookingController, BookingFormSelector) to use null instead of 0 for foreign key fields, plus updated server-side validation to handle empty values properly
 - June 22, 2025: Enhanced mobile daily view to display day of the week names - updated the subtitle below the date header to show full day names (Sunday, Monday, etc.) using Chicago timezone for consistency
+- June 22, 2025: FIXED mobile timezone conversion issue - resolved timezone shifting where 8:00 AM selections displayed as 10:00 AM in forms by implementing proper Chicago timezone handling in SimpleMobileForm and DirectMobileForm time input processing, ensuring all mobile booking times display and save correctly in facility timezone

 ## User Preferences